zachanator070/rpgtools/README.md

 This simple installation will:

 - install a systemd unit file
-- install mongodb
+- install postgres
 - install a basic config under /etc/rpgtools

 To run this simple installation use the command:

 `make install`

-This script will set up mongodb and ensure that the RPGTools docker container is always running.
+This script will set up postgres and ensure that the RPGTools docker container is always running.

 #### WARNING